tendermint/fundraising/x/fundraising/spec/04_messages.md

-	SellingCoin      sdk.Coin          // the selling coin for the auction PayingCoinDenom  string            // the denom that the auctioneer receives to raise funds VestingSchedules []VestingSchedule // the vesting schedules for the auction MaximumBidPrice  sdk.Dec           // the maximum bid price that bidders can bid for the auction ExtendRate       sdk.Dec           // the rate that determines if the auction needs an another round StartTime        time.Time         // the start time of the auction EndTime          time.Time         // the end time of the auction
+	SellingCoin      sdk.Coin          // the selling coin for the auction PayingCoinDenom  string            // the denom that the auctioneer receives to raise funds VestingSchedules []VestingSchedule // the vesting schedules for the auction MaximumBidPrice  sdk.Dec           // the maximum bid price that bidders can bid for the coin Extended	     uint32 		   // the number of rounds ExtendRate       sdk.Dec           // the rate that determines if the auction needs an another round StartTime        time.Time         // the start time of the auction EndTime          time.Time         // the end time of the auction